Kuttur (Kannur): Demographics

-As of 2011 Census, Kuttoor village had a population of 8,143 where 3,821 are males and 4,322 females.
+As of the 2011 census, Kuttoor village has a population of 8,143, where 3,821 are males and 4,322 females.
 Kuttur village has an area of 22.58 km2 with 2,022 families.
-Population in the age group 0-6 was 875 (10.7%) which constitutes 432 males and 443 females.
-Kuttoor had overall literacy of 92.3% where male literacy stands at 96.2% and female literacy was 88.9%.
+Population in the age group 0–6 is 875 (10.7%), which constitutes 432 males and 443 females.
+Kuttoor has an overall literacy rate of 92.3%, where male literacy stands at 96.2% and female literacy is 88.9%.

 Transportation

-The national highway(NH 66) passes through Perumba junction.
+The national highway (NH 66) passes through Perumba junction.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
-The nearest railway station is Payyanur on Shoranur-Mangalore section under Southern Railway.
+The nearest railway station is Payyanur on the Shoranur–Mangalore section under Southern Railway.

-The nearest airport is Kannur, about 54 km away.
+The nearest airport is Kannur International, about 54 km away.